 This document lists basic information regarding your business.
-Articles of Organization contain:
+Articles of Organization usually contain:

 You must include the appropriate fee with your Articles of Organization.
 Once you submit your LLC’s Articles of Organization and they receive approval from the appropriate state agency, your business is officially registered as an LLC.